GotoFinal/blog/_posts/2017-06-24-dynamic-enum.md

 makeAccessible(entityIdField);
 entityIdField.set(enumValue, "Lion");
 ```
-And then again, you need to add that value to all that arrays and maps (using this same code as for previous way).
+And then again, you need to add that value to all that arrays and maps (using this same code as for previous method).
 ___
 Whole code: [**Gist: EnumHack.java**](https://gist.github.com/GotoFinal/74393bbc88d2b89646c93a9617e04795)